6uhrmittag/bashblog/README.md

 - ```E-Mail body``` = Entry URL
 - Tags are not supported yet

-To import the RSS feed ```mail.sh``` must be triggered manually.
-Import is not automated yet.
 Zappier generates an ID per email.
 This ID is stored in ```config/ids.txt``` and checked in the import script.
 Entries are grouped by the date the script is triggered.
 After import the script generates a new ```index.html``` itself.

+#### Autoimport via cronjob
+To autoimport entries via RSS just add mail.sh to your crontab.
+The script output is logged to /temp/cronlog.txt.
+Better log will come later.

+In Terminal: ```crontab -e```

+Add line: ```*  *  * * * cd "ADD-INSTALL-PATH-HERE" && ./mail.sh >> ./temp/cronlog.txt```

+This will run the import every minute.
+See e.g. [crontab.guru](https://crontab.guru) for different settings.

 ## Running tests